Today is the perfect day to start a No Spend Challenge for several reasons.

-You’ll decide what is allowed and prohibited in your own challenge.
+You’ll decide what is allowed and what will be prohibited in your own spending freeze challenge.

 Necessities such as housing, gas, groceries, utilities and phone are fine.

-It’s the non-essentials that you want to remove from your budget during the no spending challenge.
+It’s the non-essentials that you really want to remove from your budget during the no spending challenge.

 You’ll set the rules for yourself and your family.

-This is a basic overview of what a no-spend challenge is all about.
+This is just a basic overview of what a no-spend challenge is really all about.
 Hopefully, you’ll decide to give it a try.